-PCFA have contingent assets totalling \$2,364,500 (2014: \$4,672,000) in relation to funding agreement receivable from the Department of Health and Aging.
+PCFA has contingent assets totalling \$1,624,000 (2015: \$2,364,500) in relation to funding agreement receivable from the Department of Health and Aging.

 Note 18: Events After Balance Sheet Date

 No matters or circumstances have arisen since the end of the financial year which significantly affected or may significantly affect the operations of PCFA, the results of those operations, or the state of affairs of PCFA in subsequent financial years.